SENSUIKAN!

 16 February 1944:

 45 miles NW of Kwajalein, Marshall Islands.
 A submarine makes an approach on a American convoy.
-At 1742, LtCdr D. L. Martineau's USS PHELPS (DD-360) makes sonar contact at 1,700 yards.
-The PHELPS drops a pattern of 13 depth charges on the contact.
-Cdr J. W. Ramey's MACDONOUGH (DD-351) and Lt F. K. Zinn's minesweeper SAGE (AM-111) then join the hunt and lay patterns of depth charges that sink the submarine - probably the RO-40 - at 09-50N, 166-35E.
+At 1742, LtCdr David L. Martineau's USS PHELPS (DD-360) makes sonar contact at 1,700 yards.
+PHELPS drops a pattern of 13 depth charges on the contact.
+Cdr John W. Ramey's MACDONOUGH (DD-351) and Lt Franklyn K. Zinn's minesweeper SAGE (AM-111) then join the hunt and lay patterns of depth charges that sink RO-40 at 09-50N, 166-35E.

 20 February 1944:

-The CINC, Sixth Fleet, Vice Admiral (Admiral, posthumously) Takagi Takeo (former CO of MUTSU) redirects RO-40 into an area between Kwajalein and Brown Island to raid enemy supply routes between Hawaii, Tarawa and Makin.
+The CinC, Sixth Fleet, Vice Admiral (Admiral, posthumously) Takagi Takeo (39) redirects RO-40 to an area between Kwajalein and Brown Island to raid enemy supply routes between Hawaii, Tarawa and Makin.

 4 March 1944: